natgo/wt-wiki-scraper/wikitext-transpiled/fleet/SMS%20Von%20der%20Tann.md

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->
-As a battlecruiser, the Von der Tann is fast and well-armed.
-The eight 283 mm guns can deal a huge amount of damage and have a reload of 20 seconds, much shorter than other battlecruisers and battleships (and the same as some American heavy cruisers), as well as capable of doing full broadsides.
+As a battlecruiser, the Von der Tann is (relatively) fast and well-armed.
+The eight 283 mm guns can deal a capable amount of damage and have a reload of 20 seconds, much shorter than most other battlecruisers and battleships (and the same as some American heavy cruisers), as well as being capable of doing full broadsides.
 While other battleships can punch through your armour, cruisers will seriously struggle.
-Target cruisers and punish them with your strong secondary guns, colossal main battery firepower, and good reload.
+Target cruisers and punish them with your secondary guns and main battery.
 They'll struggle with your armour, and they'll struggle to outrun you.

 Your main threat will be battleships, who can angle against your guns and punch through your armour comfortably.
 Use your mobility to get away from, or around, them, and don't be afraid to unleash some torpedoes on them if they do get too close.